akpmohan07/my-masters/cryptography/exam/QuestionGroupByTopicAndYear.md

 ### **1(a) [5 Marks]**

-“**What are the minimum recommended block size and key size which should be used for a block cipher?
+“What are the minimum recommended block size and key size which should be used for a block cipher?
 What attacks could be mounted against the block cipher if either of these sizes is less than recommended?
-What are the implications of this for DES?**”
+What are the implications of this for DES?”

 ### **1(b) [10 Marks]**

-“**Describe the Feistel structure which is used in many block ciphers in conjunction with a round function.
+“Describe the Feistel structure which is used in many block ciphers in conjunction with a round function.
 Show how the effect of the Feistel structure can be reversed using the same round function.
-Using these answers, describe how encryption and decryption are performed in DES.**”
+Using these answers, describe how encryption and decryption are performed in DES.”

 ### **1(c) [5 Marks]**

-“**If a decision were taken to increase the security of DES by encrypting using the entire cipher twice, describe an attack which could be mounted against this modified cipher.
-How much more security would be provided by encrypting three times rather than two?**”
+“If a decision were taken to increase the security of DES by encrypting using the entire cipher twice, describe an attack which could be mounted against this modified cipher.
+How much more security would be provided by encrypting three times rather than two?”

 ---